Also Called The Hunter's Sauce

 If the name Mornay sounds familiar, you may be thinking of another classic French sauce called Mornay, a béchamel sauce with shredded Gruyere cheese added to it, also invented by the Duke.
 He was credited for inventing Béchamel sauce, sauce Lyonnaise and Porto sauce making him an extremely creative nobleman.

 About Chasseur Sauce

 Legend has it hunters would forage for mushrooms on their way home from the hunt and add them to the sauce.
 Sounds logical.

 If you don't have the opportunity to forage for wild mushrooms on your way home from work tonight or can't find any in your local supermarket, you can always substitute white button or cremini mushrooms.

-If you don't want to make it at home and I completely understand why you wouldn’t, there are some excellent commercial alternatives.
-I've used them for almost 20 years now and always have them on hand.
+If you don't want to make it at home, there are some excellent commercial alternatives.
+I've used them for almost 25 years now and always have them on hand.
 They are that good!